j9smith/cyclistic/README.md

 | Removal of negative ride_lengths | Any data that had a negative ride length was dropped from the data set. |
 | Removal of outliers | Outliers were defined as those who were in the 1st and the 99th percentile of the ride_length data and were dropped from the table as they were not seen to be legitimate data points. |

+# The Analysis

+Upon analysis, the following observations were noted about Cyclistic casual users:
+1. Casual users prefer electric bikes
+2. Casual users took longer rides​ on average
+3. Casual users are part of the evening commuter crowd​
+4. Casual users are more active on weekends​
+5. Casual users are more active during the summer​
+6. Casual users visit more touristic and recreational locations

+By taking what we know about our casual users, we can develop a story to describe who they are.

+> # The Regular
+> They're the part of the casual user base who ride during the week, in commuter hours.
+They use the service regularly to get from A to B, but they haven't yet made the leap to an annual subscription.
+They're probably residents of Chicago.
+> * Resident​
+> * High familiarity with Cyclistic​
+> * Often uses Cyclistic for commuting or recreation​
+> * Has not yet made the leap to annual membership​
+> * High potential for conversion

+> # The Opportunist
+> The part of the casual user base who's more active outside of commuter hours, during the week or on weekends.
+They visit more recreational and touristic locations.
+They use Cyclistic sporadically.
+They're probably residents of Chicago.
+> * Resident​
+> * Low familiarity with Cyclistic​
+> * Sporadically uses Cyclistic for getting around the city and recreation​
+> * Potential for conversion, but we must first increase their frequency of use

+> # The Tourist
+> The part of the casual user base who are more active during summer, on weekends, during the middle of the day.
+They're not residents of Chicago, and are in town for a short while and are trying out Cyclistic to get from A to B during their stay.
+They like to visit the touristic and recreational parts of Chicago.
+> * Non-resident​
+> * Short stay in Chicago ​
+> * Unlikely to subscribe annually​
+> * High demand for mobility during stay​
+> * Potential for short-term capture

 # Presentation
 [Link to presentation (hosted on OneDrive)](https://1drv.ms/p/s!AsJSX1V3eGPe9wGpaJEe8EyyUJV4?e=mSLxwV)
 # Dashboard